nicc777/docker-rrdtool/README.md

 <b>Hint</b>: To help you create a RRD database, use a wizard like [this one](http://rrdwizard.appspot.com/rrdcreate.php)...

 #### Random number generator

+These scripts or commands should be run from your main system (not the Docker service).

 You can use the following bash one liner to add data every 20 seconds in an infinite loop: